New Amsterdam Theater

 On the MapVIEW The Full Map

 Productions by LGBT creators at the New Amsterdam Theater have included Her Own Way (1903) and Beau Brummell (1904-07) by Clyde Fitch; Ziegfeld Follies of 1923, with costume design by Erte and others; Betsy (1926-27), with lyrics by Lorenz Hart; Earl Carroll’s Vanities (1930-31), with costume design by Vincente Minnelli, and with actor Patsy Kelly; and Murder at the Vanities (1933) by Earl Carroll and Rufus King.
-LGBT performers here have included Gareth Hughes in Margaret Schiller (1916), Lilyan Tashman in Ziegfeld Follies of 1916 and 1917, Bert Savoy & Jay Brennan, a vaudeville team, in Ziegfeld Follies of 1918, Clifton Webb in Sunny (1925-26), Eva Le Gallienne, Alla Nazimova, and Josephine Hutchinson in The Cherry Orchard (revival, 1933), and Libby Holman in Revenge with Music (1934-35).
+LGBT performers here have included Gareth Hughes in Margaret Schiller (1916), Lilyan Tashman in Ziegfeld Follies of 1916 and 1917, Bert Savoy & Jay Brennan, a vaudeville team, in Ziegfeld Follies of 1918, Peggy Fears in Ziegfeld Follies of 1925, Clifton Webb in Sunny (1925-26), Eva Le Gallienne, Alla Nazimova, and Josephine Hutchinson in The Cherry Orchard (revival, 1933), and Libby Holman in Revenge with Music (1934-35).

 It became a movie palace in 1937.
 Since 1997, it has been a legitimate theater for Disney productions.